-Parks Department amends rules in hopes of fewer arrests
+NYC Parks Department amends rules, as part of Criminal Justice Reform Act - amNewYork

 The agency is accepting feedback from New Yorkers about the new rules at a public hearing on May 22 at the Chelsea Recreation Center (430 West 25th St.) at 10 a.m.
 Comments can also be emailed to rules@parks.nyc.gov.

+After public review, it will be up to Parks Department Commissioner Mitchell J. Silver to sign off on the new rules.

 The alterations are part of the city’s Criminal Justice Reform Act, which the mayor signed last year to reduce the number of incarcerations for minor offenses.
-In 2015, 10,393 summons were issued for being in a park after hours, and 7,069 summons were issued for disobeying park signs, according to the parks department.

-A full list of the amended rules and penalties is available at nycgovparks.org.
+A full list of the amended rules and penalties proposed is available at nycgovparks.org.